-8 FINANCIAL STRATEGIES
+FINANCIAL STRATEGIES

 The implementation of the sound and good financial strategies will enhance the future financial sustainability of the municipality.
-The following strategies must be formulated:
+The following strategies have to be formulated:

-• Capital financing strategy.
+- Capital financing strategy.

 - Asset management strategy.

 - Sound Financial management.

 - Credible Financial projections.

 - Projected revenue requirements; and

 - Projected expenditure requirements.

-9 RELATED POLICIES
+RELATED POLICIES